Das Boot (song): Chart performance

 "Das Boot" peaked at number one in Germany, Norway and Switzerland.
 In Germany, it spent 13 weeks atop the Media Control singles chart despite being largely ignored by German radio.
 It was also the first single to top the chart on only one format: a 12-inch single.
 "Das Boot" also entered the top 10 in Belgium, Denmark, Finland, France, the Netherlands and Sweden, as well as on the Eurochart Hot 100, where it reached number three in May 1992, after 17 weeks on the chart.
 Additionally, "Das Boot" peaked within the top 20 in Ireland and the United Kingdom.
 In the latter country, it debuted at number 37 and peaked at number 18 during its third week on the UK Singles Chart, on 6 September 1992.
+Outside Europe, the song became a number-one hit in Israel, peaking at that position in its third week on the chart, on 28 April 1992.
 "Das Boot" was awarded with a gold record in Austria, with a sale of 25,000 copies.

 Music video

 The accompanying music video for "Das Boot" was directed by Peter Claridge.
 It used footage from the 1981 German submarine film Das Boot, directed by Wolfgang Petersen.
 When the song peaked at number one in Germany, the video had not yet been produced.